l-zeuch/yagpdb.vim/.github/CONTRIBUTING.md

     git checkout -b my-branch master
     ```

 1. Make your changes, including tests when appropriate.
+Please refer to [`test/README.md`](../test/README.md) for a guide.

 1. Make sure the tests are still passing locally.
     We use [vader.vim](https:/github.com/junegunn/vader.vim) as our testing framework.
 Run the tests using `make test`.